Key Investigation

 Keys which have been added manually, instead of discovered through scans, can be identified by the First Seen and Last Seen dates in the key list being “Never”.

-If/when the key is found on a host, the First/Last Seen dates will be changed to real values and the key will be like any other key Sandfly discovers during scans.
+When one of those keys is found on a host, the First / Last Seen dates will be changed to real values and the key will be like any other key Sandfly discovers during scans.